scott2000/answerset/README.md

 which gives better feedback for "type in the answer" style cards if there are multiple correct answers, and improves support for Indic scripts.

-Anki 2.1.56 improved the comparison algorithm (the annoying red dashes were removed thanks to @dae!), so this add-on may be less necessary for Anki 2.1.56+, but it still provides several other useful features.

 ## Multiple Answers

 If you try to have multiple answers in a "type in the answer" style card in